CastLab-KAIST/AI-Chip-System-Deadline/README.md

 ## Contributing

 Contributions are very welcome!
-We are only looking to list top-tier conferences in AI chips as per [conferenceranks.com][3] and our judgement calls.
+We are only looking to list top-tier conferences in AI chip as per [conferenceranks.com][3] and our judgement calls.
 Please feel free to maintain a separate fork if you don't see your sub-field or conference of interest listed.

 To add or update a deadline:
 - Fork the repository